ldmcbain/RGB-Sign/PCB/README.md

 I generated the PCB using a standard 5W laser.
 Here are my steps to do so if you are so inclined:

 Like all things, follow these steps at your own risk.
-This process involves toxic chemicals, soldering, etc and you must follow proper safety precautions if attempthing.
+This process involves toxic chemicals, soldering, etc and you must follow proper safety precautions if attempting.
 If you are not comfortable with the equipment/process, don't do it.

 **KiCad Design**
   Min Trace Width: 0.4mm